andrius-kucka/voting-app/README.md

 ##### Prerequisites

- Install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli), [AWS-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [KubeCTL](https://kubernetes.io/docs/tasks/tools/) and AWS Account ready.
+ Install [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli), [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), [kubectl](https://kubernetes.io/docs/tasks/tools/) and AWS Account ready.

 1. Clone this repo (or use all terraform files and copy them to parent folder of original voting app that is given in the home assignment).